KarlaRosas/SIR__TP5_P2_JaxRSOpenAPI/README.md

 APIs form the connecting glue between modern applications.
 Nearly every application uses APIs to connect with corporate data sources, third party data services or other applications.
 Creating an open description format for API services that is vendor neutral, portable and open is critical to accelerating the vision of a truly connected world.

-To do this integration first, I already add a dependencies to openAPI libraries.
+To do this integration first, I already add a dependency to openAPI libraries.

 ```xml
 			<dependency>